-- If you are interested in completing a Certificate Online for Women's Global Health Leadership, for the Visiting Students / Spring 2019 registration form please click HERE.
+- If you are interested in completing a Certificate Online for Women's Global Health Leadership, for the Visiting Students / Fall 2019 registration form please click HERE.

 - If you have finished the requirements for the Certificate and need to apply for completion, please fill out the form located HERE.

 - For more information on other Certificate Programs at Rutgers, click HERE.

 Global political and economic institutions and policies impact health globally.
 The course investigates how women’s non-governmental organizations have attempted to transform existing institutions and policies of global health governance such that people everywhere can lead healthier and more dignified lives.

 Anne Firth Murray.
 2008.
 From Outrage to Courage: Women Taking Action for Health and Justice.
 Monroe, ME: Common Courage Press.